Advertise with Coasties mag

 Central Coast Makers Trail

-So, how do we marry the Hawkesbury in the south with Charmhaven to the north?
-Simple: with grilled oysters!
+And while these two makers are miles apart, we’ve got a clever way to marry the Hawkesbury in the south with Charmhaven to the north: grilled oysters!
 Top freshly shucked oysters with a mix of Herbie’s harissa blend, olive oil, and lemon juice, and pop them under the grill for a minute or two.
 The result?
 A bold, zesty bite that captures the essence of summer.
 Perfection!

 Hidden away in the green hills of Kulnura, Eastcoast Beverages has been keeping Coasties refreshed since the ‘60s.
 This third-generation family business grows their own citrus, squeezes their own juice, and bottles it right there on-site – just the way it should be!